amirdehi/Chat-Console/README.md

 Then asked from user to make a chat connection between them.
 If user agreed and the other side was ready for listening, udp server send two packets to each sides to make one server and the other client.
 Then they have each other properties and start to talking.
-2021,04		Ali Ramezanpour & Sheida Tarani
+2021,04		Ali Ramezanpour & Sheida Tarani, My Love